⏱ The Benchmark Thread

 If you are wondering how code highlighting works:

-Select the programming language used in code blocks - users - Discourse Meta
+Selecting the programming language used in code blocks - Using Discourse - Discourse Meta

 Prologue - Who Reads This Stuff? ¦ Assumptions About You